-- Tax return for the most recent year (including a Schedule F, Form 1120S, or Schedule C)
+- Tax returns for the last year (including a Schedule F, Form 1120S, or Schedule C)

 - Business plan showing: (a) how the production facility or business operation will remain ongoing for at least seven years; (b) how the project will increase sales, retain or add jobs, etc.; (c) the market(s) to be served and project cost estimates, and (d) how you will comply with all governmental requirements.

 For more on developing a business plan contact your local extension agent or SBDC office, or see http://www.marbidco.org/business/BusinessPlanningGuide.pdf.

 Does it have to be a single piece of equipment?